 - Learn your strengths and celebrate them.
-Take Martin Seligman’s VIA Survey of Character Strengths.
+Consider taking Martin Seligman’s VIA Survey of Character Strengths.

 3. Choose your perspective.

-Develop some habits that provide a realistic and sometimes needed optimistic viewpoint.
+Develop habits that provide a realistic and sometimes needed optimistic viewpoint.

 - Know what you value and live accordingly.
 Values range from freedom to family, from contemplation to merriment, from culture to nature, from honesty to kindness, from order to creative chaos.